Crypt720/soho-network-packet-tracer/README.md

 **Parth Soni**
 First-year Computer Science Student

 📍 Bhopal, India
 🔗 https://www.linkedin.com/in/thatisparth/

 ---

-*Built with curiosity and a lot of ping commands*
+*Built with curiosity and a lot of ping commands!!!*